-CBC All Misleading results can occur if the specimen is not properly collected, stored or transported.
+All Misleading results can occur if the specimen is not properly collected, stored or transported.
 Beckman Coulter recommends that you follow NCCLS or equivalent procedures to ensure proper specimen collection, storage and transport.
 Always follow manufacturer's recommendations when using microcollection devices for capillary specimen collection.
 All Misleading results can occur if specimens contain clots.
 Always use good laboratory practices for inspecting specimens for clots and verifying results.
 All Misleading results can occur if the specimen is not properly mixed.
 Always use good laboratory practices to ensure specimens are appropriately mixed.
 Do not bypass or circumvent the automated mixing process used on the LH 700 Series.
-WBC NRBCs, giant platelets, platelet clumps, malarial parasites, precipitated elevated proteins, microlymphoblasts, very small lymphocytes, fragmented white cells, agglutinated white cells, lyse resistant red cells, unlysed particles > 35 fL in size.
-RBC Very high WBC count, high concentration of very large platelets, auto-agglutination .
+WBC NRBCs, giant platelets, platelet clumps, malarial parasites, precipitated elevated proteins, cryoglobulin, microlymphoblasts, very small lymphocytes, fragmented white cells, agglutinated white cells, lyse resistant red cells, unlysed particles > 35 fL in size.
+Elevated WBC counts may have a carryover effect on subsequent leukopenic specimens, within the limits specified in the Carryover Section.
+IMPORTANT If a sample is run that has a WBC greater than 600 x 10^3 /μL and a prominent Lymphocyte population, the system will flag the WBC result with an "R" flag.
+The "R" Flag without Cellular Interference message indicates the need to perform a manual differential and rerun a diluted sample of the specimen.

+RBC Very high WBC count, high concentration of very large platelets, auto-agglutination.
+If hemolysis is occurring in vivo, the instrument RBC may be flagged as low, reflecting the true circulating cells.
+If, however, the hemolysis is in vitro, the specimen may give falsely low RBC results.
+Cell counts due to in vitro hemolysis do not represent the number of circulating red blood cells.
 Hgb Very high WBC count, severe lipemia, heparin, certain unusual RBC abnormalities that resist lysing.
 MCV Very high WBC count, high concentration of very large platelets, auto-agglutination.
 RDW Very high WBC count, high concentration of very large platelets, auto-agglutination.
 Plt Giant platelets, platelet clumps, white cell fragments, electronic noise, very small red cells, red cell fragments Hct Known interferences related to RBC and MCV.
 MCH Known interferences related to Hgb and RBC.
 MCHC Known interferences related to Hgb, RBC and MCV.
 NRBC Known interferences related to lyse resistant red cells, platelet clumps, giant platelets, malarial parasites, very small or multi-population lymphocytes, precipitated elevated proteins.
-NRBC > 35 fL may not be counted and may result in a false negative condition.
+Small NRBC that are below the lower counting threshold will not be enumerated.
+Large NRBC >35 fL may be counted as WBC.
+The presence of a majority or NRBC that are very small or very large may result in a false negative condition.
 If an NRBC% is reported as zero and there are any suspect messages or parameter codes, Beckman Coulter, Inc. recommends a slide review per your laboratory protocol.
 Cord blood is a recognized source of high numbers of NRBC.
 However, due to the possible matrix effect of the sample constituents that may be introduced during sample, cord blood is not recommended for NRBC studies.
 Differential Hypogranular granulocytes, agranular granulocytes, lyse-resistant red cells, very small or multi-population lymphocytes, elevated triglycerides, precipitated elevated proteins.
 Reticulocytes Erythrocyte inclusions stained by New Methylene Blue, if sufficiently numerous within a sample, and some hemoglobinopathies (SS, SC) might affect the accuracy of the reticulocyte enumeration.
+42